Presenter: Martha S. Burns, PhD, CCC-SLP

-This practical course will review research from the new field of educational neuroscience that applies to clinical practice with students who have speech-language and social communication disorders.
-It will focus on new research on the causes of language disorders, autism spectrum disorders, reading disorders and other neurodevelopmental learning disabilities.
-The course also reviews new research on evidence-based interventions.
-Offered for 0.2 ASHA CEUs – 2 contact hours.
+This practical course will review research from the new field of educational neuroscience as it applies to clinical practice with students who have speech and language and social communication disorders.
+It will focus on research on the causes of language disorders, autism spectrum disorders, reading disorders and other neurodevelopmental learning disabilities.
+This course also reviews new research on evidence-based interventions.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Learning the effects of poverty and stress on the developing brain.
 I liked the review of neuroanatomy."
 J.B.
 (Sep.
 2023)

 "I liked the visuals and explanations of how brain activity connects to language and learning.
 The diagrams, explanations and updates of neurology were beneficial."
 E.W.
 (Sep.
 2023)

 "Introduction of strategies that enhance neurological brain development.
 I liked the information on which parts of the brain are impacted by different information/stimuli."
 J.S.
 (Jun.
 2023)

 "The neuroplasticity information was beneficial.
 I liked the brain-based approach."
 N.F.
 (May 2023)